-Fast food, Italian food, soul food, diners and cafes, BBQs, ice cream stores, caterers, and many, many other types of food fill North Omaha history.
+Fast food, Italian food, soul food, diners and cafes, barbecues, ice cream stores, caterers, and many, many other types of food fill North Omaha history.
 These businesses have been run by African Americans, European and Asian immigrants, Hispanic and Latinx people, and white people who moved to the community from across the United States.
 They have also been run by generations of North Omahans who handed businesses down through generations.

 Located on street corners, busy thoroughfares, in business offices, at amusement parks and in other places throughout North Omaha, these food businesses have fed hungry stomachs for generations, and are an important backbone in the community.